Matthijsb1/serenity-cucumber-playground/README.md

 # Executing the tests
 To run the sample project:
-- Run `mvn verify` from the command line.
+- Run `mvn clean verify` from the command line. (cleans up /target/ and runs tests)
 - Or run the `CucumberTestSuite` test runner class

 By default, the tests will run using Chrome.
 You can run them in Firefox by overriding the `driver` system property, e.g.